jiisuominen/qto/doc/md/enduser_guide_doc.md

 ### 5.1.
-Navigating in the view doc page
+Loading the view doc page
 When the page is loaded all the content of the document is presented / according to the urls params / which are applying the same filtering as in the list page , but on the hierarchical data-set …
 Should there be an error a dynamic snackbar is presented with the error message.
 The snackbar hides itself by default after 3.9 seconds ( set by default , but it could be pinned to the page by the user to view it properly / send it further).

 ### 5.2.
 Using the TOC menu
 The Table of Contents ( TOC ) right menu can be opened and closed and scrolled separately from the scroll of the view doc.

-Clicking on any of the titles scrolls the document page on the left with the clicked title item scrolled on the top of the browser view port.
+### 5.3. name ...

+### 5.4. name ...

-### 5.3.
-Searching the view doc by filtering ( beta )
+### 5.5.
+Searching the view doc by quick filtering
 Once the page is loaded the top search omnibox is selected.
-As soon as you start typing the document the ui starts shrinking the page by presenting ONLY the items containing the search string ( the search is case-insensitive)
+As soon as you start typing the document the ui starts shrinking the page by presenting ONLY the items containing the search string ( the search is case-insensitive).
+You can cycle and update the content for the displayed items.
+If your focus is not on an editable element of the page .you could focus the quick search by typing the "/" char similarly to how you could focus the search box in gmail.

-### 5.4.
-Items interlinking
+### 5.6.
+Smart interlinking - sharing items to another users
 The items interlinking works both in the list-grid and in the view-doc pages ( the description ).
 Any &lt;&lt;item&gt;&gt;-&lt;&lt;id&gt;&gt; where &lt;&lt;id&gt;&gt; is a whole number is converted into the jump to the anchor of that exact item id of that &lt;&lt;item&gt;&gt;.
 For example :
 enduser_guide_doc-190214224374 will generate a link to this "items interlinking" title ( Hold on the Ctrl key and click on the link in the tooltip on the right of this paragraph.
 The interlinking works between the different items as well :
 For example:
-requirements_doc-5
+requirements_doc-1
 If the item is not a "doc" item - aka not ending with the _doc the link will redirect the user to a filtered table with only this id: for example: principles-1805311658

+### 5.7.
+Managing the view doc data with the right click menu ( beta )
+This feature is in beta mode still - expect some quirks along the way ...
+If you right click on a number of a title or on the title in the right TOC listing and choosing one of the following options you could:

-### 5.5.
+### 5.8.
 The right table of contents menu
 You open and close the right click menu from the upper menu icon.
 The right click menu presents the structure of the document.You could navigate with the keyboard trough the right menu links too.
 Note that when you click on a link on the right menu the title of the item you clicked on is scrolled to the top of the page.
 Right click on the title items presents the context menu containing several different options to perform on a branch of the document.